codemasterv/PS4_ac-DLC-Maker/README.md

 SIDE NOTE:

-If an empty directory is used with no data in it, the program will create a DLC unlocker file instead.
+If an empty directory is used with no data in it, the program will create a DLC unlocker file instead if the unlocker check box is checked.